LazerLotus/restaurant_list_mongodb/README.md

 - User can click "Delete" to delete restautant
 6. Edit Restaurant
 - User can click "edit" to submit form to chagne detail of restaurant
+7. Sorting
+- User can click sort button and sorting with name, location and category

 # Enviroment setup
 Node.js